 While we may not all be pilgrims, we are all wondering a lot about Thanksgiving this month as we prepare to feast, host Friendsgiving, and brainstorm conversation starters for the family feast.
 People all around the country have been Googling numerous Thanksgiving-related questions, including “When is Thanksgiving?” and “Why did the pilgrims celebrate the first Thanksgiving?”, which just goes to show that you can celebrate Thanksgiving and share Thanksgiving quotes for your whole life and still not know much about the holiday.

 Listen—you’re busy right now.
 You’ve got enough on your plate tackling all the best Thanksgiving episodes of your favorite shows, planning Thanksgiving table decor, and prepping for Black Friday vs. Cyber Monday.
 Let this be a source of Thanksgiving relief for you.

-Thanksgiving Day is Thursday, November 28, 2019.
-Thanksgiving is always celebrated on the third Thursday of November, so you can map out Turkey Days for years to come.
+Thanksgiving Day is Thursday, November 26, 2020.
+Thanksgiving is always celebrated on the fourth Thursday of November, so you can map out Turkey Days for years to come.

 According to the History Channel, the first sign of our Thanksgiving tradition occurred in 1621 when the Native American tribe Wampanoag joined the pilgrims in Plymouth (the ones who came over on the Mayflower) for an autumn harvest festival.
 After that, different colonies and states celebrated their own versions of thanksgiving celebrations until 1863, when Thanksgiving Day became a national holiday.